Skip to content

 Using Duration Quick Controls

-Instead of typing expressions, use the Variable Widget shortcuts:
+Instead of typing expressions, use the Variable Widget duration presets:

 1. Select a note